 Yes, all the cables in this headset are removable, which comes really handy in case you broke the original cord.
 Not only cables but earcups and mic are also removable (hence replaceable).

 In-line remote controls are present, but they are fairly basic.
 Only volume controlling wheel and a toggle for muting the mic are present.

-Cloud 2014 headset came with a variety of accessories, while Cloud Alpha don't.
-There's only a single pair of extra earcups.
+Although Cloud 2014 headset came with a variety of accessories, Cloud Alpha doesn’t.
+There’s only a single pair of extra earcups.

 In terms of connectivity, you have a couple of options.
 For gaming consoles and smartphones, you can use a cable with 4 pole headset jack, and for PCs, you can have a dual jack cable.

 Audio quality is the area where Cloud Alpha actually excels.
 Because I can’t recall any audio source – from SoundCloud to YouTube to PC games – that sounded bad while I had this one on my head.
 In fact, it can give any decent headphones pair a run for its money.

 The overall sound signature is balanced with a slight touch of bass.
 Not only this bass makes it good for gaming, but also it doesn’t overpower other frequencies.

 There isn’t any virtual surround sound, but that’s only subjective, and not many people like it anyway.
 Distortion is minimal even if your volume level is too loud.